jimgao1/authfid/README.md

 ### Inspiration

-When using 2 factor authentication, it is incomvenient to use a phone when the TOTP code is needed.
+When using 2 factor authentication, it is inconvenient to use a phone when the TOTP code is needed.
 This device is secured by RFID, and provides fast code access at your desk.

 ### Implementation